manticoresoftware/manticoresearch/manual/Securing_and_compacting_a_table/Backup_and_restore.md

 # Backup and restore

-It is crucial to regularly back up your tables in order to be able to recover them in the event of problems such as system crashes, hardware failure, or data corruption/loss for any reason.
-Backups are also essential before upgrading Manticore Search to a new version that introduces a change in table format, and can also be used to transfer your data to another system when you want to migrate to a new server.
+It's crucial to regularly back up your tables to recover them in case of system crashes, hardware failure, or data corruption/loss.
+Backups are also necessary before upgrading to a new version of Manticore Search that changes the table format, and for transferring data to another system when migrating to a new server.

-The `manticore-backup` tool, which is included in the Manticore Search [official packages](https://manticoresearch.com/install/) can help you automate the process of backing up tables for a Manticore instance running in [RT mode](../Read_this_first.md#Real-time-mode-vs-plain-mode), giving you peace of mind in case of any outages or crashes.
+The `manticore-backup` tool, included in the official Manticore Search [packages](https://manticoresearch.com/install), automates the process of backing up tables for an instance running in [RT mode](../Read_this_first.md#Real-time-mode-vs-plain-mode).

 ### Installation

-**If you followed [the official installation instructions](https://manticoresearch.com/install/) you should have already everything installed and don't need to worry.** Otherwise, [manticore-backup](https://github.com/manticoresoftware/manticoresearch-backup) requires PHP 8.1.10 and [specific modules](https://github.com/manticoresoftware/executor/blob/main/build-linux) or [manticore-executor](https://github.com/manticoresoftware/executor) which is a part of package `manticore-extra` and you need to make sure either of them is available.
+**If you followed [the official installation instructions](https://manticoresearch.com/install/), you should already have everything installed and don't need to worry.** Otherwise, [`manticore-backup`](https://github.com/manticoresoftware/manticoresearch-backup) requires PHP 8.1.10 and [specific modules](https://github.com/manticoresoftware/executor/blob/main/build-linux) or [`manticore-executor`](https://github.com/manticoresoftware/executor), which is a part of the `manticore-extra` package, and you need to ensure that one of these is available.

-`manticore-backup` is not available for Windows, but you can use the [BACKUP](../../Securing_and_compacting_a_table/Backup_and_restore.md#BACKUP-SQL-command-reference) SQL command.
+Note that `manticore-backup` is not available for Windows yet.

 ### How to use